jgruber/tmos-cloudinit/README.md

 #### Warning: f5-declarative-onboarding and f5-appsvcs-3 do not support the use of route domains at this time.
 You should disable route domain support when attempting to use f5-declarative-onboarding and f5-appsvcs-3 declarations

-SSH keys found in the OpenStack meta_data.json file will also be injected as authorized_keys for the root account.

-If f5-declarative-onboarding is disbaled, but setting `do_eabled`  to false,  the device onboarding configuration will contine as described in the OpenStack meta_data.json and network_data.json files. f5-appsrvs-3 declarations can be applied without f5-declarative-onboarding being enabled.
-Be aware the f5-appsvcs-3 does not yet support route domains either.
+If f5-declarative-onboarding is disbaled, done by setting `do_eabled` to false, the device onboarding configuration will contine as described in the OpenStack meta_data.json and network_data.json files. f5-appsrvs-3 declarations can be applied with or without f5-declarative-onboarding being enabled.

 ```
 #cloud-config